mlpacheco/mlpacheco.github.io/_pages/home.md

 I primarily work on Natural Language Processing and Machine Learning.
 I am mostly interested in the integration of structured knowledge and statistical models, and in the relationship between language and social systems.
 Most of my previous work has focused on [structured prediction](https://aclanthology.org/2021.eacl-main.100/) and [(deep) statistical relational learning](https://aclanthology.org/2021.tacl-1.7/), and their application for analyzing [public discourse](https://aclanthology.org/2022.naacl-main.427/), [argumentation](https://aclanthology.org/2021.emnlp-main.783/) and [narratives](https://aclanthology.org/2020.findings-emnlp.446/).
 I am a strong believer in interdisciplinary, collaborative work.
 I actively collaborate with researchers in linguistics, security, human-computer interaction, bioinformatics, and the behavioral and social sciences.

+### Recent Talks and Tutorials

+- *Natural Language Processing in the Era of Chat-GPT*, Guest lecture at the CELEHS and Harvard Medical School 2023 Data Science Summer Program
+- *NS4NLP: Neuro-Symbolic Methods for NLP*, COLING 2022 Tutorial, IJCAI 2021 Tutorial
+- *Neuro-Symbolic Discourse Processing*, Invited talk at Universidad de Puerto Rico Mayaguez
+- *Neuro-Symbolic Modeling for NLP*, Keynote at the 1st LatinX in NLP Workshop at NAACL 2022
+- *Automated Attack Synthesis by Extracting FSMs from Textual Specs*, Invited talk at Microsoft Research, MIT CSAIL, and Trail of Bits.
+- *Reasoning About Entities and Events with Narrative Graphs*, Guest lecture at the University of North Carolina Chapel Hill

 ### Recent Academic Service
 -  DEI Chair for NAACL 2024
 -  Senior Program Committee for AAAI 2024